 For some time now, the Association has wrestled with these questions and has had difficulty articulating reasonable answers.
-Traditionally, the answer has been “A hard copy of the annual publication called Pro Patria, a copy of the newsletter and an opportunity to attend the re-unions every five years.”
-Clearly this has not been a satisfactory answer as the yearly number of members in the Association has historically hovered around the 1000 mark.
-Given that almost 30,000 Canadians have served in The RCR since WW II, it is apparent that these reasons to join the Association are not achieving the desire effect of providing a service to Royal Canadians.
+Traditionally, the answer has been “A hard copy of the annual publication called Pro Patria, a copy of the newsletter and an opportunity to attend the reunions every five years.”
+Clearly, this has not been a satisfactory answer as the yearly number of members in the Association has historically hovered around the 1000 mark.
+Given that almost 30,000 Canadians have served in The RCR since WW II, it is apparent that these reasons to join the Association are not achieving the desired effect of providing a service to Royal Canadians.

 In 2016, the Chairman of the Association launched a strategic study on the future of the Association to be tabled at the Annual General Meeting to be conducted in the summer of 2017.
 The study is on-going and has so far discussed a range of tangible benefits that include:

 - access to information of The RCR benefits that include;

 - The RCR Children of the Fallen Education Fund,

 - Regimental Veterans' Care,

 - The Service and Assistance Fund,